Skip to main content

 NHS England Mesh Centres

-NHS England and NHS Improvement are responsible for commissioning specialised services for women with complications of mesh inserted for urinary incontinence and vaginal prolapse.
-Following the initial public consultation of the new service specification in 2018, we have undertaken a provider selection exercise and can now share which hospitals will be leading the multidisciplinary teams (MDTs) providing this specialist service.
+NHS England and NHS Improvement have commissioning specialised services for women with complications of mesh inserted for urinary incontinence and vaginal prolapse.
+These hospitals will be leading the multidisciplinary teams (MDTs) providing this specialist service.
+Regional MDTs will also work together to a national MDT arrangement to ensure that women who have complex needs, that may require specific expertise, can be referred to the centre best placed to manage their care.

-"From 1 April 2021, the following Trusts will be working with NHS England and NHS Improvement, and each other, to provide this service:
+The following Trusts are working with NHS England and NHS Improvement, and each other, to provide this service:

 • Newcastle Upon Tyne Hospitals NHS Foundation Trust;